TheFischerLab/FLEXR/README.md

 ### 2. Model building

-The second script is `coot_ringer_build.py`, which takes the rotamers identified in the previous step and builds them into a single conformer model using model building tools in Coot with:
+The second script is `coot_ringer_build.py`, which takes the rotamers identified in the previous step and builds them into a single conformer model using model building tools in Coot.
+Please note that the path to Coot 1.0 might vary on your computer.
+This step is run with:
 ```
 /opt/homebrew/Cellar/coot/1.0.05/bin/coot --script coot_ringer_build.py file.somepdb
 ```